 ‘Despite its name, there is nothing “artificial” about this technology — it is made by humans, intended to behave like humans and affects humans.
 So if we want it to play a positive role in tomorrow’s world, it must be guided by human concerns.’

-Li directs the Stanford Artificial Intelligence Lab, heads the global initiative AI4ALL, and during her recent sabbatical was the chief scientist for AI research at Google Cloud.
-She is a strong proponent of increasing diversity in AI research and for the democratization of AI.
+Li directs the Stanford Artificial Intelligence Lab, heads the global initiative AI4ALL, and during her recent sabbatical, was the chief scientist for AI research at Google Cloud.
+She is a strong proponent of increasing diversity in AI research and democratizing AI.

 In her earlier